 History and Efficacy of Emergency Contraception: Beyond Coca-Cola

 As affirmed at the 1994 International Conference on Population and Development in Cairo, women have the right to control the number and timing of their pregnancies.
 To realize this right, women throughout the world need access to a broad range of contraceptives, as well as to safe abortion services.
 While most contraceptives are intended for use before or during intercourse, some methods can be used within a short time after unprotected intercourse.
 Rumored folk methods such as postcoital douching with Coca-Cola are of dubious efficacy, but fortunately are not a woman's only alternative.
-Within the last 30 years, a number of other approaches that are believed to be safe and efficacious have been developed.
+Within the last 30 years, a number of approaches, which seem safe and efficacious, have been developed.

 These options, predominantly variations on oral contraceptive regimens, are often called "morning-after pills."
-A better name, however, is "emergency contraception," which would dispel the idea that the user must wait until the morning after unprotected intercourse to start treatment--or that she will be too late if she cannot obtain treatment until the afternoon or night after.
+A more appropriate name for them, however, is "emergency contraception," which would dispel the idea that the user must wait until the morning after unprotected intercourse to start treatment—or that she will be too late if she cannot obtain treatment until the afternoon or night after.
 The name "emergency contraception" also stresses that the regimens are not intended for ongoing use.

-The roots of modern emergency contraception date back to the 1920s, when researchers initially demonstrated that estrogenic ovarian extracts interfere with pregnancy in mammals.
-1 Veterinarians were the first to apply this finding, administering estrogens to dogs and to horses that had mated when their owner had not wanted them to.
-Despite scattered reports of clinical use of postcoital estrogens in humans as early as the 1940s, 2 the first documented case was not published until the mid-1960s, when physicians in the Netherlands applied the veterinary practice of postcoital estrogen administration to a 13-year-old girl who had been raped at midcycle.
-3
+The roots of modern emergency contraception date back to the 1920s, when researchers initially demonstrated that estrogenic ovarian extracts interfere with pregnancy in mammals.1 Veterinarians were the first to app ly this finding, administering estrogens to dogs and to horses that had mated when their owner had not wanted them to.
+Despite scattered reports of clinical use of postcoital estrogens in humans as early as the 1940s,2 the first documented cases were not published until the mid-1960s, when physicians in the Netherlands applied the veterinary practice of postcoital estrogen administration to a 13-year-old girl who had been raped at midcycle.3

 In the early 1970s, the high-dose estrogen regimens gave way to a combined estrogen-progestin standard.
-Canadian physician Albert Yuzpe and his colleagues began studies in 1972 on this combined regimen, guided by their observation that a single dose of 100 mcg of estrogen coupled with 1.0 mg of the progestin dl-norgestrel induces endometrial changes that are incompatible with implantation.
-5 The "Yuzpe method," as it came to be known, replaced high-dose estrogen formulations, chiefly because it offered a lower incidence of side effects, but also because the commonly used DES was linked to vaginal cancer in the daughters of women who had taken it to prevent miscarriages.
+Canadian physician Albert Yuzpe and his colleagues began studies in 1972 on this combined regimen, guided by their observation that a single dose of 100 mcg of estrogen coupled with 1.0 mg of the progestin dl-norgestrel induces endometrial changes that are incompatible with implantation.5 The "Yuzpe method," as it came to be known, replaced high-dose estrogen for mulations, chiefly because it offered a lower incidence of side effects, but also because the commonly used DES was linked to vaginal cancer in the daughters of women who had taken it to prevent miscarriages.
+The regimen now begins within 72 hours after unprotected intercourse and typically consists of 200 mcg of ethinyl estradiol and 1.0 mg of levonorgestrel.

 The late 1970s were to offer the chief nonhormonal method available today, the copper-releasing IUD.
 This device causes endometrial changes that inhibit implantation; in addition, the copper ions released appear to be directly embryotoxic.7

 More recently, two other methods have been investigated: danazol and mifepristone.
-Danazol, a synthetic progestin and antigonadotropin, was first used as an emergency contraceptive in the early 1980s.
-8 Mifepristone, more commonly known as RU-486, is a potent antiprogesterone registered in four countries as an abortifacient.
+Danazol, a synthetic progestin and antigonadotropin, was first used as an emergency contraceptive in the early 1980s.8 Mifepristone, more commonly known as RU-486, is a potent antiprogesterone registered in four countries as an abortifacient.
 Relatively little research is available on these newer methods, although mifepristone in particular appears extremely promising as an emergency contraceptive.
-Unlike oral contraceptives, these methods have not been approved for daily contraception or are relatively expensive; as a result, they might not be easily adaptable in developing countries.

 One reason for the popularity of the Yuzpe method is that the hormones it uses are the active ingredients found in several brands of ordinary combined oral contraceptives.
 The brand marketed as Ovral in the United States and Canada, for example, contains 50 mcg of ethinyl estradiol and 0.25 mg of levonorgestrel per tablet; therefore, four Ovral tablets (the dosage Yuzpe and his colleagues used after their original pilot study) constitute the complete regimen.*

 Efficacy studies of the Yuzpe method have yielded greatly varying results, in part because the definition of efficacy is slightly different for a postcoital method than for a conventional method.
-In one approach, researchers observe women using emergency contraception in a given cycle and note the number of pregnancies that occur, then divide the number of pregnancies by the number of women who took the drug.
-When studied in this fashion, the failure rate of the Yuzpe method ranges from about 0.2% to 2%.
-13 This rate is useful insofar as it tells clinicians that of all women they treat with this therapy, 2% or fewer will likely experience pregnancy.
+In one approach, researchers observe women using emergency contraception in a given cycle, note the number of pregnancies that occur and divide that number by the number of women who took the drug.
+When studied in this fashion, the failure rate of the Yuzpe method ranges from about 0.2% to 2%.13 This rate is useful insofar as it tells clinicians that of all women they treat with this therapy, 2% or fewer will likely experience pregnancy.
 However, these results do not account for the fact that some of the women would not have become pregnant even if they had not used the method under study.

-General medical consensus is that the regimen has no contraindications, 16 and there is no evidence linking its use to the risk of fetal malformation.
-(A meta-analysis of the 12 available prospective studies failed to detect any statistically significant association between oral contraceptive use in early pregnancy and fetal malformation.
-17) Nevertheless, some clinicians fear that this risk may be heightened by administration of the Yuzpe regimen.
-Therefore, to be most conservative, a clinician should talk with a woman before she begins the regimen to rule out the possibility of a preexisting pregnancy (i.e., one that resulted from an act of unprotected intercourse occurring more than 72 hours earlier).
+Despite the lack of evidence, some clinicians fear that the Yuzpe regimen may heighten the risk of fetal malformation if administered to a woman in early pregnancy.
+(A meta-analysis of the 12 available prospective studies failed to detect any statisticall y significant association between oral contraceptive use in early pregnancy and fetal malformation.17) To be most conservative, a clinician should talk with a woman before she begins the regimen to rule out the possibility of a preexisting pregnancy (i.e., one that resulted from an act of unprotected intercourse occurring more than 72 hours earlier).

 Side effects of the Yuzpe method are the same as those commonly experienced with short-term use of combined oral contraceptives: nausea (including vomiting in about 20% of cases), headaches, breast tenderness, abdominal pain and dizziness.
 Nausea, by far the most common of these, typically is reported by 50% of users.
 Taking the tablets with food or with milk may lessen nausea, although whether such a practice inhibits absorption of the drug or renders it less effective remains to be investigated.
 Some clinicians also routinely give an antiemetic or antinausea medication such as dimenhydrinate or cyclizine hydrochloride.18